-A blender is a necessary appliance for any modern kitchen whether it’s for quick smoothie, post workout, puree, soup, etc. There are many different brands and models on the market ranging widely from below $40 to over several hundreds.
+A blender is a necessary appliance for any modern kitchen whether it’s for a quick smoothie, post-workout, puree, soup, etc. There are many different brands and models on the market ranging widely from below $40 to over several hundred.
 Depend on your budget and needs, one might work better than the others.
 Here are our new and updated take on 10 best blenders for smoothies and all that are currently popular.

 1. Vitamix Professional Series 750

-If you want the most powerful and efficiency blender on the market, the Vitamix Professional Series 750 kitchen blender is the top of the line for producing the smoothest smoothies ever for the whole house.
-Offering a 2.2 HP motor that is shockingly quiet on the encapsulated larger 90oz, 64oz or 48oz jar, the Vitamix will do far more than just make a great smoothie.
+If you want the most powerful and efficient blender on the market, the Vitamix Professional Series 750 kitchen blender is the top of the line for producing the smoothest smoothies ever for the whole house.
+Offering a 2.2 HP motor that is shockingly quiet on the encapsulated larger 90oz, 64oz, or 48oz jar, the Vitamix will do far more than just make a great smoothie.

-With intellectual design and blade’s movement, this incredible machine will completely mush even the toughest of vegetables, turning them into smooth, drinkable smoothie.
-The giant 64 ounce container will allow you to make smoothies for the whole family as well as hot soups, homemade ice cream, frozen desserts, whole-food juices, nut butters, and more.
+With intellectual design and blade’s movement, this incredible machine will completely mush even the toughest of vegetables, turning them into a smooth, drinkable smoothie.
+The giant 64-ounce container will allow you to make smoothies for the whole family as well as hot soups, homemade ice cream, frozen desserts, whole-food juices, nut butter, and more.
 It is just so powerful and efficient that you don’t have to pre-chop ingredients, just throw them in the jar, filled to capacity and come out with the best smoothies.
 Peanut butter, not a problem, go ahead.

-Beware though, the older version of Vitamix tend to shed Teflon while blending; this issue was fixed in its 2016 revision.
+Beware though, the older version of Vitamix tends to shed Teflon while blending; this issue was fixed in its 2016 revision.
 Just watch for the manufacturing date when you’re buying.